Troubleshooting Business Services

 All Business Services Have Empty Values

-In SL1 platform version 10.1.0 and later, services are not evaluated if they have an empty filter.
+Services are not evaluated if they have an empty filter.
 For more information on using a filter, see the section on Creating a Service.
-The figure below shows the results of using a filter to find all devices for which the IP address contains "10".
+The figure below shows the results of using a filter to find all devices for which the IP address begins with "10.2.":

 Some Business Services Have Empty Values

-If only some of your business services are missing values, troubleshoot using the following procedure.
+If only some of your business services are missing values, troubleshoot using the following procedure:

 1. Ensure that your business service has some constituents: